-The photo to the right was a display at the Waikato Museum that shows how much packaging the average New Zealand family sends to the landfill every month.
+The photo below was a display at the Waikato Museum that shows how much packaging the average New Zealand family sends to the landfill every month.
 Startling isn't it!
 Do you think your family uses this much packaging monthly?
 I think if you held onto your plastics for a month you would be surprised how much you used!

 You can just imagine what this is doing to the environment with everyone adding their bit to the landfill each month.
 If we all did a little something to reduce the amount of packaging we use it will all help!